Child Tax Credit for 2022

 Additional Child Tax Credit

-• Taxpayers with more than $2,500 of taxable earned income, if they have at least one qualifying child.
+- Taxpayers with more than $2,500 of taxable earned income if they have at least one qualifying child.

-• Taxpayers with three or more children may also be eligible, regardless of their income.
+- Taxpayers with three or more children may also be eligible, regardless of their income.

-The refundable credit is limited to $1,500 per qualifying child.
+The refundable credit is limited to $1,600 per qualifying child, $1,700 in 2024.

 Note: The Child Tax Credit, the Additional CTC, and the Credit for Other Dependents are all completed on Schedule 8812.
-The eFile Tax App will complete this form for you based on your dependent information and eFileIT.
+The eFile Tax App will complete this form based on your dependent information and eFileIT.

 Child Tax Credit Qualifications